 - 7 Xylitol & Beet Pulp

-When we think of dogs, our minds automatically think “carnivores.”
+When we think of dogs, our minds automatically think of “carnivores.”
 We categorize dogs as meat-eaters, and they are.
-However, just like humans, dogs also have a sweet tooth.
+However, just like humans, dogs also have sweet teeth.
 They enjoy sweet foods.
 However, you have to be very careful when feeding your dogs anything sweet because certain ingredients in popular sweet foods can hurt or even kill them.

 Is Sugar Good for Dogs?

 This is a tricky question because there are different types of sugar, and some of them are definitely not good for your dog.
 Cubed sugar, granulated sugar, or any types of sweets made from these sugars are not healthy treats for your dog.

 While one single sugar cookie made from granulated sugar isn’t likely to kill your dog, it still isn’t good for him, and feeding your dog an excess of these types of sugars can lead to a lot of different health problems, up to and including death.